yazovsky/redmine2leankit/README.md

 Supported synchronization based on ticket status and on assigned person.

 For example, by default Redmine doesn't support "Testing" ticket status.
-You may configure to sync ticket with "Resolved" status differently when it's assigned to different persons.
+You may configure to sync ticket with "In progress" status differently when it's assigned to different persons.
 "In progress" assigned to QA means "Testing::In Progress".
 "In progress" assigned to developer means "Development::In progress".

 ## Configuration